Skip to main content

 • Hosts are responsible for determining if guests of enrolled students will be allowed at their event.

-• Hosts are to ensure there is no smoking or vaping at any student event on campus.
+• Hosts are to ensure there is no smoking or vaping at any student event on campus (please see Smoking for additional information).

 • Hosts are required to clean the event spaces immediately after the event.
 This includes removing all trash and returning the space to its original condition.
-If deep cleaning of the event space is required and/or additional cleaning supplies are needed, it is the responsibility of the host to make appropriate arrangements to acquire these items.
-Cleaning supplies (includes mops, vacuums, and spray cleaning bottles) can be acquired by contacting the Office of Student Engagement.
-(Advance notice is needed to obtain cleaning supplies, please request these supplies a minimum of three (3) business days in advance of your event).
+If deep cleaning of the event space is required, cleaning supplies (includes mops, vacuums, and spray cleaning bottles) may be requested by contacting the Office of Student Engagement.

-If, during an event, the hosts are unable to uphold these guidelines or meet host responsibilities, or there is an emergency, they should contact Public Safety at 610-328-8333 or ext.
+If, during an event, the hosts are unable to uphold these guidelines or meet host responsibilities, or there is an emergency, they must contact Public Safety at 610-328-8333 or ext.
 8333 for assistance.

 *Please note that failure to maintain campus spaces may result in restrictions on your or your group’s ability to host future events.